Facebook Pixel

 Current Description

-We're very pleased to have some more of these finger limes in stock again.
+We're very pleased to have some more of these finger limes available for the new season.
 They are healthy and strong plants with a distinctive small head of foliage just as pictured.

 50 - 55cm including a 5L pot